nieklinnenbank/FreeNOS/README.md

     $ scons qemu

 To debug FreeNOS using GDB, you need to build with the build variable DEBUG=True.
-This ensures that debugging symbols are available in the compiled programs that the debugger needs to translate between source code, CPU instructions and vice versa.
-Additionally, compiler optimizations are disabled with DEBUG=True, which gives slower performance but improved debugging experience.
+Debugging symbols must available in the compiled programs which the debugger needs to translate between source code, CPU instructions and vice versa.
+Compiler optimizations are disabled with DEBUG=True, which gives reduced performance but improved debugging experience.
 By default, the DEBUG build variable is already set to True.

 In case you have configured your build.conf with DEBUG=False, you can pass it on the commandline (or edit your build.conf to set DEBUG to True):